0xbitcoin/0xbitcoin-miner/README.md

 ### Pool Mining
-- You can mine into a pool with the command 'pool mine'
 - When mining into a pool, your gasprice does not matter and you will pay NO GAS FEES
 - Every pool is different so consult each pool owner.
 Typically, pools will offer a token withdraw mechanism or automatically send tokens to your address on a periodic basis or when a limit is reached

-### Vault Datafiles

-(requires 'show hidden files and folders')

-Stored at:

-- Windows
-    '/Users/{user}/Appdata/Roaming/.0xbitcoin'

-- Mac
-    '/home/{user}/Library/Preferences/.0xbitcoin'

-- Linux
-    '/home/{user}/.0xbitcoin'